rheiland/studio_template/README.md

 ```
 Otherwise, if it says "command not found", then download and install the latest "macOS 64-bit universal2 installer" from [www.python.org/downloads/macos/](https://www.python.org/downloads/macos/).

+### Or install the Anaconda Python:
+* https://www.anaconda.com/download (note there's a "Skip registration" option) - this option will figure out what operating system you are running and download the appropriate Python package.
+It will be somewhat large, but will contain most of the dependencies for the Studio.

 ---
+## Step 2) Get the bundled Studio (this repo)

 Download the latest release (.zip at https://github.com/rheiland/studio_template/releases) of this repository and uncompress it which will create a `studio` directory.

 From a command line terminal, run the following: